GET HELP NOW - 100% CONFIDENTIAL - 24/7 & FREE

 • Changes in Appearance: Some of the common symptoms that can be associated with the use of alcohol include weight loss, pale or flushed skin, and a lack of personal hygiene.
 It also has more severe physical effects if one drinks alcohol for an extended period, including the yellowing of the skin and eyes because of liver damage.

-• Withdrawal Symptoms: Alcohol addiction is a condition that affects individuals who drink alcohol and when such a person decides to reduce or stop the intake of alcohol he or she may experience withdrawal symptoms.
-These can range from as mild as shaking, excessive sweating, and vomiting to as extreme as convulsions, and hallucinations.
+• Withdrawal Symptoms: Alcohol addiction is a condition that affects individuals who drink alcohol, and when such a person decides to reduce or stop the intake of alcohol, he or she may experience withdrawal symptoms.
+These can range from as mild as shaking, excessive sweating, and vomiting to as extreme as convulsions and hallucinations.
 The occurrence of withdrawal symptoms is good evidence of alcohol dependence.

 • Increased Tolerance and Consumption: Alcohol tolerance develops as the body gets used to alcohol, and thus, the person consumes more alcohol to get the same effects.
 This increased tolerance can lead to a dangerous cycle of escalating consumption and dependence.